techlore/Plexus-app/CONTRIBUTING.md

 ## Contributing to the app
 - Try to stick to the project's existing code style and naming conventions.
-- Make sure not to use any deprecated libraries, dependencies or methods.
+- Do not use any deprecated libraries, dependencies or methods.
+- Make sure the characters are properly encoded when translating strings (example: ä as \u00E4, é as \u00E9 etc).